 - Achieving our Scope 1 and Scope 2 goals.
-See 4.3C for more information. - Analyzing scope 3 GHG emissions across our value chains to inform our plans. - Exploring collaboration opportunities with customers and suppliers. - Evaluating and deploying new innovation technologies such as those in the ICOS Capital Fund III, where we are a strategic investor. - Integrating net zero, climate and decarbonization considerations into our strategic planning - Engaging with industry associations to support effective policies - Further analyzing potential substantive climate-related risks and opportunities, aligned with TCFD.
+See 4.3c for more information. - Analyzing scope 3 GHG emissions across our value chains to inform our plans - Developing plans to engage our suppliers for more primary carbon footprint data - Exploring collaboration opportunities with customers and suppliers. - Evaluating and deploying new innovation technologies such as those in the ICOS Capital Fund III, where we are a strategic investor. - Integrating net zero, climate and decarbonization considerations into our strategic planning - Engaging with industry associations - Further analyzing potential substantive climate-related risks and opportunities, aligned with TCFD.